uom-resquant/modelling_book/docs/08_logistic_regression.md

 <details>
 <summary><i>Reveal answer!</i></summary>

 Null hypothesis: There is no association between having a criminal record and receiving a callback (response).
-In other words, the odds of receiving a positive response are the same for applicants with criminal record and those without a criminal record.
+In other words, the odds of receiving a positive response are the same for applicants with criminal records and those without criminal records.
 </details>

 4. Examine the relationship between your dependent and your independent variable using the appropriate visualisation strategies